This article covers:

 At the top right-hand corner of your time entry maintenance page are two charts.
 The chart on the right shows you a summary of your time entry records for the last 10 weeks and the other chart shows you a summary of your time entry records for the last week.
 Let’s first look at the 10-week chart.

-Both charts indicate the normal hours in green, the missing hours in yellow and the overtime hours in blue.
+Both charts indicate the normal hours in blue, the missing hours in orange and the overtime hours in red.
 You can see the exact value for each of the bars by hovering over it with your mouse.
 This makes it easy to identify missing time which you need to complete.

 In the case of the "Hours for the last 10 weeks chart" you can open the timesheet for a particular week by simply clicking on the bar for that week.